Plasma cells are a type of white blood cells that are largely responsible for the production of antibodies.

 The result is that that plasma cells become dysfunctional and they can accumulate in the bones.

-This disease does not have a cure – though it can be brought into remission by treatment.
+This disease does not have a cure – though it can often be brought into remission by treatment.
+The remission process may be temporary and other medical complications can arise.

 – Kidney pain